 Named after the eponymous vineyard, this red comes from 80-year-old Garnacha vines in Badarán.
 The soils contain depleted ferrous clay as well as angular colluvial stones on the topsoil.
 The old-clone vines are over 80 years of age and the wine is made with full clusters hence the character of the variety prevails.
 La Canal del Rojo is thus a different wine —fresh, fruity, mineral, and transparent as it expresses Garnacha’s elegant side, with wild notes; aromatic and persistent.

 DENOMINATION OF ORIGIN

-The vineyards are located in Alto Najerilla, municipality of Badaran at an altitude of 670 meters.
+The vineyards are located in Alto Najerilla, in the village of Badaran.
 Very old vineyards with high planting density.

 Ferrous sandy clay, with limestone veins that rise horizontally from the limestone bedrock that is 3 meters deep, with components of colluvial origin on the surface, which allows the vineyard to explore a lot of soil.